SergiiRedchuk/challenge_wsonoma/README.md

 First I thought I'd use known Merge Sort algorithm and modify it to merge the ranges during sorting them.
 Then I dropped the idea, so I avoid recursion and keep the solution stack invariant.
-So I went with pre-sorting the input range using the efficient Tim Sort with following another pass to merge the sorted ranges.
+So I went with pre-sorting the input range using the efficient Tim Sort algorithm followed by another one pass to merge the sorted ranges.
+The pass for merging the sorted ranges does not consume any additional memory except single memory allocation operation afterwards before returning the merged ranges.

 ## Build